New England Aster

 Photographic Location: The photographs were taken at Judge Webber Park in Urbana, Illinois.

 Comments: New England Aster can be variable in terms of its size, color of the flowers, and other characteristics.
 This plant has attractive flowers with a long blooming period, but it often appears messy by the fall as a result of drought, insects, and disease.
-It is easy to distinguish this aster from others, because its compound flowers are larger in size and have more numerous ray florets.
+It is easy to distinguish this aster from other asters (Symphyotrichum spp.), because its compound flowers are larger in size and they have more numerous ray florets.